 Such a computer, which would be able to perform several calculations at once instead of in a single stream, would have implications for such fields as medicine, the newspaper reported, and would take years to develop.

-Some technology companies such as Google and Yahoo! have said in recent weeks that they were stepping up efforts to encrypt their communications following reports that the NSA had been able to break or circumvent many of the current encryption standards.
+Some technology companies such as Google and Yahoo have said in recent weeks that they were stepping up efforts to encrypt their communications after reports that the NSA had been able to break or circumvent many of the current encryption standards.